There’s no two ways about it, indoor cycling hurts all over – but which muscles does spinning work, specifically?

-Find out how to get the most out of your exercise bike (opens in new tab) and the different types of exercise bike (opens in new tab) available on the market to fuel your sweaty home spin sessions, or read on for how your muscles work together during spinning to keep things in motion.
+Find out how to get the most out of your exercise bike and the different types of exercise bike available on the market to fuel your sweaty home spin sessions, or read on for how your muscles and muscle fiber types work together during spinning to keep things in motion.

 The gluteal muscles

 - Related: Does bike riding build your glutes?